i-zhyharevych/ec2/README.md

-In this srepo I explain how to launch EC2 instance using Ubuntu AMI
+In this repo I explain how to launch EC2 instance using Ubuntu AMI

 Before launching EC2 you need to have VPC with Internet Gateway, Route Tables, Subnets and SG base in place